 The Society runs four film seasons a year, three of ten weeks roughly following the school terms, with screenings on Friday and Saturday evenings, plus one five week season during the summer with screenings four nights a week.
 The idea is to recreate the heyday of cinema-going in a theatrical environment with commissionaire, usherettes and a rising cinema organ as a vital accompaniment to the showing of good films.
-There are tours of the building on most Sundays between seasons at 2.30pm.
-Please check with the Box Office.

 The cinema is available to hire for private parties and is licensed for weddings.